 For example, Vodafone used a simple, black & white countdown timer in this Black Friday email to push their readers to act right away.

-Of course, you don’t need to wait for Black Friday or the Christmas holiday season to come up with a discount.
-You can simply make up your occasion, as Adidas did.
+Of course, you don’t need to wait for Valentine’s Day or the Christmas holidays to come up with a discount.

 A countdown timer works in this case as well, and will surely make more people click on the discounts if your subject line was powerful enough to compel them to open the email int he first place.